 Information With A Purpose

-Before diving into specific examples, It’s worth briefly discussing why dashboards are useful, and what their purpose is in relation to a particular business.
+Before diving into specific examples, It’s worth briefly discussing why dashboards are useful and their purpose in relation to a particular business.

 Though the circumstances of their creation are typically far less dire than those of the HealthCare.gov website, CRM dashboards serve the same general purpose: to quickly provide a user, manager, or administrator with a quick overview of data related to a particular job function or department.